takos22/baguette/docs/user_guide/routing.rst

 Converters
 **********

 Use converters if you want the path parameters to be of a certain type and reject the request otherwise.
 For example, if you work with user IDs, you can make sure that the provided user ID is an integer:

 .. code-block:: python
     :linenos:

-    from baguette import Baguette

-    app = Baguette()

     @app.route("/profile/<user_id:int>")
     async def profile(user_id):